Overview of the Hosted Payment Page

-Klarna’s Hosted Payment Page (HPP) requires that you integrate three different server-side REST APIs but requires no client-side integration.
-The three different APIs correspond to the three different Klarna products and have some defined objects that interact with each other.
+Klarna’s Hosted Payment Page (HPP) requires that you integrate different server-side REST APIs from the Klarna environment and thus requires no client-side integration.
+The different APIs correspond to different Klarna products and have some defined objects that interact with each other.

-- Payments REST API: create payment session, place order
+a.
+Klarna Payments REST API: create Payment Session, place Order

 a.
-HPP Session: a session on HPP that is linked to a KP Session.
-When a KP Session is being completed, canceled or expires, it is also the case for the HPP Session.
-An HPP Session has an unique URL where the Consumer can be redirected to.
+HPP Session: a session on HPP that is linked to a Payment Session.
+When a Payment Session is being completed, canceled or expires, it is also the case for the HPP Session.
+An HPP Session has an unique URL where the Consumer can be redirected to and can be distributed via different distribution methods.

 a.
 OM Order: a due payment from the Consumer for defined goods.
-It is created using a KP Authorization Token with the KP Session.
+It is created using a KP Authorization Token with the KP Session or automatically by Klarna Checkout when a KCO Order is completed.
 The OM Order will allow you to capture the payment when goods or service have been delivered, and manage the post purchase experience of the Consumer.

-KP session and HPP Session both have an expiration time, but the expiration is driven by the KP session which expires 48 hours after its creation.
-A Consumer will be able to pay on HPP until 1 hour before KP session expiration.
+KP Session, KCO Order and HPP Session both have an expiration time, but the expiration is driven by the Payment Session which usually expires 48 hours after its creation.
+A Consumer will be able to pay on HPP until 1 hour before the Payment Session expiration.

 Klarna uses HTTP’s Basic auth to authenticate requests from Merchants.
 Use your API Credentials to add the corresponding HTTP headers to your requests, the credentials consist of two elements: